Jennifer E. Decker

 Member, Phi Kappa Phi National Scholastic Honorary Society and Golden Key National Honor Society

 Jennie's primary practice consists of assisting clients in drafting, executing, and implementing appropriate estate planning documents and strategies, including Wills, Trusts, Advanced Health Care Directives, Living Wills, Financial & Medical Powers of Attorney, Life Insurance Trusts, Pre and Post Marital Agreements, Elder Law issues, and other wealth preservation and asset protection planning strategies.
 She has successfully represented hundreds of clients with their personal estate planning needs.
+She represents modest estates up to multi-million dollar estates.

 Jennie also represents Personal Representatives and Trustees in all aspects of Probate Estate & Trust Administration, including Small Estate Affidavits, Informal and Formal Probates, Personal Representative’s Deeds, asserting and defending Creditor Claims filed against Probate Estates, Determination of Heirs proceedings, Affidavits of Heirship, Affidavits of Domiciliary Foreign Personal Representatives, and Real Property Quiet Title proceedings related to a deceased person’s real property.
+She administers modest estates up to multi-million dollar estates.

-Jennie specializes in obtaining Guardianships & Conservatorships, including for incapacitated adults and minor children, and is a leading expert in Minor Settlements, including obtaining approval for settlement amounts negotiated on behalf of minor or disabled children, assisting with Settlement Trusts, Special Needs Trusts and Medicaid/SSI planning, and obtaining conservator appointments for minor children when needed.
+Jennie specializes in obtaining Guardianships & Conservatorships, including for incapacitated adults and minor children, and she is a leading expert in Minor Settlements, including obtaining approval for settlement amounts negotiated on behalf of minor or disabled children, assisting with Settlement Trusts, Special Needs Trusts and Medicaid/SSI planning, and obtaining conservator appointments for minor children when needed.

 Of particular interest, Jennie assisted in representing the co-owner, operator and parent company of the Crandall Canyon Mine, in relation to the multiple deaths and injuries arising out of the collapse of the mine and failed rescue in August of 2007.
 Jennie oversaw all of the Probate, Guardianship, Conservatorship and Minor Settlement court approvals stemming from the highly publicized global settlement of all claims against all defendants in less than two years following the accidents.